The Kat: Late career (2001, 2010–2011, 2015)

 Carter at an independent event in 2010.

 After Carter and Lawler left the World Wrestling Federation, they worked various independent wrestling events.
 She retired from wrestling in 2001.
 They also signed with Tri-Star Productions and worked at Memphis Championship Wrestling.

 Carter made her debut for Tri-State Wrestling Alliance (TWA) on June 5, 2010 at the TWA Homecoming event in Plymouth Meeting, Pennsylvania, where she teamed up with Demolition (Ax and Smash) in a winning effort defeating Sheeta and The Nigerian Nightmares (Maifu and Saifu) in a 6-person mixed-tag team match.
-Carter made her debut for Stranglehold Wrestling (SHW) on August 26, 2010 at the Stranglehold Devils Playground Tour in Oshawa, Ontario, Canada, where she competed in an Arm-Wrestling match against Pissed off Pete in a no-contest.
-Later that event, Carter accompied Sinn Bohdi to the ring where he competed against George Terzis.
+Carter made her debut for Stranglehold Wrestling (SHW) on August 26, 2010 at the Stranglehold Devils Playground Tour in Oshawa, Ontario, Canada, where she competed in an Arm-Wrestling match against Pissed Off Pete in a no-contest.
+Later that event, Carter accompanied Sinn Bohdi to the ring where he competed against George Terzis.
 Her last match was teaming with Sinn Bodhi defeating Massive Damage and Sexy Samantha at Future Stars of Wrestling (FSW) in Las Vegas on April 18, 2011.

-In 2015, Carter was featured as a guest in WWE's documentary titled Good To Be The King: The Jerry Lawler Story, which featured her ex-husband Jerry Lawler.
+In 2015, Carter was featured as a guest in WWE's documentary titled Good to Be the King: The Jerry Lawler Story, which featured her ex-husband Jerry Lawler.
 In the same year, she also appeared in an episode of The WWE List, a digital series that aired on WWE.com.